r2u-io/documentation/docs/react-native/augmented-reality.md

 title: Augmented Reality
 ---

-After adding the script tag to your app, the methods for creating the Augmented Reality experience will be available through the `R2U` object.
+After adding the dependency to your app, the methods for creating the Augmented Reality experience will be available through the `R2U` object.

 <p float="left">
   <img src="https://storage.googleapis.com/r2u-sdk-bucket/documentation/react-native-ar.gif" title="AR" width="200"/>